 When You Arrive

-On arrival, you'll need to register and collect your Welcome Pack; there are registration and information points throughout campus - look out for our gazebos or make your way to Elphinstone Hall.
-Your Welcome Pack will include a full programme and map and our experienced Student Ambassadors will be available to help you throughout the day.
+On arrival, you'll need to check in at one of our registration gazebos and collect your Welcome Pack; there are registration and information points throughout campus - look out for our gazebos or make your way to Elphinstone Hall.
+Your Welcome Pack will include a full guide for the day and a campus map, and our experienced Student Ambassadors will be available to help you throughout the day.

-If you are interested in studying medicine please go directly to Foresterhill where our medicine team will be running a separate programme for you.
+If you are interested in studying medicine please go directly to Foresterhill where our medicine team will be running a separate programme for you between 10:00 - 14:00.
 You are very welcome to come down to King's College Campus throughout the day to see other aspects of the university.

 Information and Assistance

-Our Student Ambassadors will be available around campus in bright red tops in case you have any questions (or get lost!).
+Our Student Ambassadors will be available around campus in red hi-viz vests in case you have any questions (or get lost!).
 Alternatively, make your way to one of our Information Points around campus or on Elphinstone Lawn at the heart of the campus.